-After you move, and your kids have taken a tour of their home and feel comfortable in their new surroundings, the next step is to help them settle into their new neighborhood.
+After you've moved, and your kids have taken a tour of their new home and feel comfortable in their new surroundings, the next step is to help them settle into their new neighborhood.
 While kids are adaptable and will eventually make new friends, the following tips will help make the transition easier:

 Neighborhood parks are a great place to meet other kids and parents.
 Children often spend hours in the park, which allows your child time to meet other kids and to spend time outside.
 It's also a great place to meet other parents and find good adult friends.

 Join a local recreation center or a community club.
 Most activity centers have classes for kids, family swim times and other recreational programs.
-Join with your child so he or she feels comfortable.
+Join with your child, so he or she feels comfortable.
 Speak to the staff and ask what other opportunities exist in your neighborhood.
 Staff are a great resource when you need to learn about a new place.